rafael-santiago/macgonuts/doc/Codingstyle.md

 3. It ships what it promises in a simple (but not simpler) way.
 In other words, you have used Occam's razor principle on it.
 4. It is being well tested.
 5. It must not be tied up with some compiler or toolchain to work on.
 The opposite would be an example of lousy engineering, here.
-More concepts less dependencies.
+More concepts, less dependencies is what we love.
 6. The ``CI`` must be passing.
 7. It is well documented.
 8. The commit that adds this new feature to the upstream is descriptive.